React-ish iOS Apps: A Tutorial

 Thoughts

 I really like the Tokamak library.
-It has a beautiful declarative API and remarkably brings in features that have just been released in React.
-It is still only on version 0.1 but a lot of components are in place.
+It has a beautiful declarative API and remarkably brings in features that had just been released in React.
+It is still only on version 0.1, but many components are in place.
 The documentation is limited, but there are a decent number of examples.
-Some of the errors from the Swift compiler aren't great but that is mostly a Swift compiler fault.
+Some of the errors from the Swift compiler aren't great, but that is mostly a Swift compiler fault.

-I would really love to see Apple burn their legacy UI frameworks to the ground(!) and try to start afresh in order to catch up with Facebook (React/React Native) and Google (Flutter).
-That seems extraordinarily unlikely, but they could certainly build the new cross platform React-ish framework that we hoped Marzipan might be.
-Or at least put in place the foundations such that community efforts like Tokamak could really succeed.
+I would really love to see Apple burn its legacy UI frameworks to the ground(!) and try to start afresh to catch up with Facebook (React/React Native) and Google (Flutter).
+That seems extraordinarily unlikely, but they could certainly build the new cross-platform React-ish framework that we hoped Marzipan might be.
+Or at least put in place the foundations so that community efforts like Tokamak could really succeed.

 Alternatives

 Square's Blueprint might also be worth a look.
-From a major company and is apparently used in their actual App.
+It's from a major company and is apparently used in their actual app.